Wall Street ends down after China rate cut fails to calm nerves

 The dollar also gave up much of its gains from earlier in the day.
 Wall Street trading was volatile and the S&P 500 ended down 1.4 percent after a late selloff following a gain of as much as 2.9 percent earlier in the day.

-Global stocks, oil and currencies initially appeared to recover after markets were pummelled on Monday when Chinese shares fell almost 9 percent.
-Beijing heeded investor calls for intervention after the Shanghai Composite Index .SSEC slumped again on Tuesday, but the index still ended down 7.6 percent.
+Global stocks, oil and currencies initially appeared to recover after markets were pummeled on Monday when Chinese shares fell almost 9 percent.
+Beijing heeded investor calls for intervention after the Shanghai Composite Index slumped again on Tuesday, but the index still ended down 7.6 percent.

 After Monday's Wall Street selloff - its steepest in four years - some investors bought on the dip.
 But others did not want to hold stocks overnight for fear of bad news from China.